 You may also love this easy Yarn Wrapped Shamrock for Preschoolers:

-As well as these fabulous list of St Patrick’s Day ideas:
+As well as these fabulous list of St Patrick’s Day ideas for kids of all ages: